 A HubSpot integration also creates new contacts and activities, or updates existing ones, so you can track your conversations with leads and customers.

-A Google Analytics integration tracks engagement and records appointments as conversions, allowing you to more effectively track marketing and sales campaign successes.
+Integrations with Google Analytics and Meta Pixel (formerly Facebook Pixel) track engagement and records appointments as conversions, allowing you to more effectively track marketing and sales campaign successes.

 SSO and SCIM support secure onboarding and user management.